PostHog/posthog.com/contents/handbook/engineering/cloud-providers.md

 ### How do I get access?

-Ask someone in the `#team-platform` Slack channel to add you.
-Anyone who has edit access can do so.
+Ask in the `#team-infrastructure` Slack channel for someone to add you.

 To give someone access: Navigate to [PostHog project IAM](https://console.cloud.google.com/iam-admin/iam?project=posthog-301601&supportedpurview=project) and use the `+Add` button at the top to add their PostHog email address and toggle `Basic` -> `Editor` role.